Quantum Neurological Reset Therapy: A Tool to Support your Healthy Eating

 I could list many more examples, but hopefully you understand it doesn’t have to be something significant for a subtle, negative thought, feeling, belief or fear to form and adversely impact your nervous system.
 It’s important to address past trauma so it becomes easier to have a healthy relationship with yourself and food.
 When you begin to experience more ease, you can choose foods that feel right for your body versus eating (or not eating) to cover up uncomfortable emotions like shame, fear or anger.
 Eating well should ideally feel easy and natural.

 I am passionate about helping men and women find a way off of the roller coaster ride of dieting and restricting.
-That’s why I’m very excited to offer Quantum Neurological Reset Therapy in my practice.
+That’s why I’m excited to offer Quantum Neurological Reset Therapy in my practice.
 Science shows that when difficult things happen in our life, negative energy patterns can be stored in the nervous system and brain, creating fear, anxiety, sadness and the inability to move forward.
 QNRT is a science-based modality for bringing balance to the nervous system and brain.

 I hope this article gives you hope that you can change the way you eat and care for yourself.
 The reason you haven’t been able to eat well is not because you lack willpower or discipline, it may be because you have emotional pain stored in your body that you’ve been working hard to avoid.
 QNRT is an effective, easy and results-oriented way to support your health.
 You will still need to follow through on the action steps I recommend to improve your health, but it won’t feel as challenging.
 QNRT, along with the support of a therapist and holistic nutrition counselor, is a powerful combination to help you heal, grow and evolve your body, mind and spirit.